SmallImprovements/react-redux-composable-list/docs/recipes/Composition.md

 In addition, there are [Enhancer Components](/docs/recipes/Consumer.md) that consume the library API to alter the enhancements.
 These enhancers can be inside the enhanced component, like the `Sort` Enhancer Component in the [Sort Enhancement](/docs/features/Sort.md) example, or anywhere outside of your enhanced component, like the custom build `Filter` Enhancer Component in the [Filter Enhancement](/docs/features/Filter.md) example.

-After all, you can use all these built-in layout and enhancer components in addition to custom layout and enhancer components to compose your enhanced component.
+After all, you can use all these built-in layout and enhancer components to compose your enhanced component.
+In addition, you can come up with custom layout and enhancer components.

 ## Higher Order Components

 The higher order components, called enhancements in the library, can be used to create enhanced components.
-Multiple enhancements can be composed to opt-in multiple enhancements.
+Multiple enhancements can be composed to opt-in multiple features.
 You can have a look into each [Enhancement](/docs/features/README.md) to get to know the different enhancements.

 In order to compose multiple of these enhancements into one enhanced component, you can use a helper library like [recompose](https://github.com/acdlite/recompose) with its compose functionality.